Flutter Bloc Concepts

 .

-Now when instantiating a bloc, we can access the instance of a repository via context.read
+When instantiating a bloc, we can access the instance of a repository via

 and inject the repository into the bloc via constructor.